Anne Tyler: Early writing and first publications

-Growing recognition as a novelist—1970 to 1980

-Tyler began writing again in 1970 and had published three more novels by 1974—A Slipping-Down Life, The Clock Winder, and Celestial Navigation.
+Tyler began writing again in 1970 and had published three more novels by 1974: A Slipping-Down Life, The Clock Winder, and Celestial Navigation.
 In her own opinion, her writing improved considerably during this period; with her children entering school, she was able to devote a great deal more focus to it than had been possible since she graduated from Duke.
 With Celestial Navigation, Tyler began to get national recognition: Gail Godwin gave it a very favorable review in the New York Times Review of Books.
 While she is not proud of her first four novels, Tyler considers this fifth novel one of her favorites.
 It was a difficult book to write she notes, since it required rewriting draft after draft to truly develop her understanding of the characters.
 John Updike gave a favorable review to her next novel, Searching for Caleb, writing: "Funny and lyric and true, exquisite in its details and ambitious in its design ...
 This writer is not merely good, she is wickedly good."
 Afterwards he proceeded to take an interest in her work and reviewed her next four novels as well.
 Morgan's Passing (1980) won the Janet Heidinger Kafka Prize for Fiction and was nominated for both the American Book Awards and the National Book Critics Circle Award.
 Joyce Carol Oates gave it good review in Mademoiselle: "Fascinating ...
 So unconventional a love story that it appears to take its protagonists themselves by surprise."